LASIK and PRK:

 Does laser vision correction hurt?

-You won't feel pain during LASIK or PRK, because your surgeon will place anesthetic drops in your eye first.
-Afterward, he or she may prescribe medication if necessary.
-Many LASIK patients report no more than mild discomfort for a day or so often it's an itchy feeling, as if sand were in the eye.
+You won't feel pain during LASIK or PRK, because your surgeon will place anesthetic eye drops in your eye first.
+Afterward, he or she may prescribe pain medication if necessary.
+Many LASIK patients report no more than mild discomfort for a day or so after surgery.
 There is more discomfort after PRK because the procedure exposes the deeper layers of the cornea.
 For clear and comfortable vision after PRK, protective surface cells have to grow back over the treated area.
-This process can take two weeks or longer.
+This process can take a week or two, sometimes longer.

 How long does LASIK take?

-The laser treatment itself usually takes less than a minute, while the entire procedure takes around 15 minutes per eye.
+The laser treatment itself usually takes less than a minute, while the entire procedure takes approximately 15 minutes per eye.

 How do I know if I'm eligible for laser vision correction?

-Your eyecare practitioner can help you decide, but below are some general guidelines to check out before your doctor visit:
+Your eye care practitioner can help you decide, but here are some general guidelines:

-- If you're pregnant or nursing, your hormonal levels can affect the shape of your eye.
-You'll need to wait until hormones are back to normal levels.
+• If you're pregnant or nursing, your hormonal levels can affect the shape of your eye.
+You'll need to wait until your hormones are back to normal levels.

 What happens before laser eye surgery?

-Your eyecare practitioner will give you a thorough eye exam to make sure your eyes are healthy and you're a suitable laser vision correction candidate.
+Your eye care practitioner will give you a thorough eye exam to make sure your eyes are healthy and you're a suitable candidate for laser vision correction.
 He or she will test for glaucoma, cataracts and other disqualifying conditions.
-He or she will also use a machine called a corneal topographer to photograph and electronically map your eye.
+He or she also will use a machine called a corneal topographer to photograph and electronically map your eye.
 The surgeon will use this map to plan your surgery for the most precise results possible.

 What happens on the day of treatment?

-LASIK and PRK are outpatient procedures, which means you'll spend around an hour at the surgeon's office and walk out afterwards.
-Someone else should drive you home, since your vision might be a little blurry right after surgery.
+LASIK and PRK are outpatient procedures, which means you'll spend around an hour at the surgeon's office and walk out afterward.
+Someone else must drive you home, because your vision will be a little blurry right after surgery.

 You'll lie down in a reclining chair.
-The surgeon will place anesthetic drops in your eye, position your head under the laser and place an eyelid speculum (retainer) in your eye to hold the lids open.
+The surgeon will place anesthetic drops in your eye, position your head under the laser and place an eyelid speculum (retainer) under your lids to hold your eye wide open.

-In LASIK, the surgeon creates a thin flap in the top of the cornea, folds it back out of the way, uses the laser to remove some corneal tissue, then puts the flap back in place.
-If you're having PRK, the laser removes the outer layer of the cornea.
+In LASIK, the surgeon creates a thin flap in the top of the cornea, folds it back out of the way, uses the laser to remove some corneal tissue and then puts the flap back in place.
+If you're having PRK, no flap is created: The laser simply removes the outer layer of the cornea (epithelium), which grows back after surgery.

 What happens afterward?

-The surgeon will place drops or ointment in your eye.
-You may relax for a little while, then go home and rest.
-You'll probably notice clearer vision immediately, and it may improve even more as the weeks go by.
+The surgeon will place eye drops or ointment in your eye.
+You may relax for a little while then go home and rest.
+You'll probably notice clearer vision immediately, and typically it will improve even more as the weeks go by.

 When may I resume driving?